0.1 preview · macOS only for now · unsigned build (right-click → Open the first time)

 README.md — mdz

-← → mdzREADME.md install github changelog
+← → mdzREADME.md install changelog

 m d z.